joe-io/kicking-it-with-kubernetes/5-hellok8s/README.md

 ```
 This shows the deployment config, the replica set config, and the 2 pods.
 These are all of the things requested in the deployment.yaml configuration.

-Take a few minutes and build out a deployment.yaml file the `model` app and then deploy it to k8s.
+Take a few minutes and build out a deployment.yaml file the `analyzer` app and then deploy it to k8s.

 If you make any mistakes you can just fix the deployment.yaml file and run
 ```sh